strimzi/strimzi-kafka-oauth/README.md

 If an access token signed with an unknown signing key is encountered, another refresh is scheduled immediately.
 You can control the minimum pause between two consecutive scheduled keys refreshes - the default is 1 second:
-- `oauth.jwks.refresh.min.pause.seconds` (e.g.: "0" - no minimium pause)
+- `oauth.jwks.refresh.min.pause.seconds` (e.g.: "0" - no minimum pause)

 All access tokens can be invalidated by rotating the keys on authorization server and expiring old keys.